noahgibbs/pixiurge/CONCEPTS.md

 and Tiled editor data.
 See http://mapeditor.org for more about Tiled.

 ## Software Architecture

+It's useful to think of Pixiurge with several "clouds" talking to each other - there are things that happen entirely in the front end, such as playing "idle" animations for a player or a fountain of particles...
+Which don't necessarily involve the server at all.
+But sometimes an event goes from the front end to the back end, crossing the border between the two components.

 The Demiurge engine runs inside a Ruby EventMachine server which uses Websockets to talk to the connected browsers.
 This is usually the same